EJGoose/User-Profile-System/README.md

 # User Profile System
 -----------
 ## Project Description
-This user profile system reviews a users data and supplies a series of appropriate responses using PHP conditional statements.
+This user profile system reviews a user's data and supplies a series of appropriate responses using PHP conditional statements.
 This system utilises various aspects of PHP conditionals, including if-else statements, switch statements, and nested conditionals.

 ### This Project Explores
 - Accessing and formatting dates and times